 Pub crawls are a great way to bring new groups of people together, whether colleagues, sports teams or freshers at college.
-And, as with many things, you can organise your own for free.
+And, as with many things, you can organize your own for free.
 But by bringing a bar crawl to life you can make an exciting side business.

 Your currency is the drinkers – take them to the bars which want to shout about their new establishment.
 Also target the quiet ones who could really use the extra clientele and encourage them all to think about your relationship with them as long-term, not based purely on the takings of the individual crawl.
 Think about making all the drinkers wear the same t-shirt to establish a team mentality for the night – Spreadshirt is ideal for bulk orders incorporating your own design.

-Charge your drinkers an up-front cost for the crawl including t-shirt.
+Charge your drinkers an up-front cost for the crawl including a t-shirt.
 Offer the bars the opportunity to cover the costs of the t-shirts by sponsoring the crawl.

-Organise Bachelor Parties
+Organize Bachelor Parties